signalogic/SigSRF_SDK/mediaTest_readme.md

     mediaTest -c x86 -i test_files/T_mode.wav -o test_files/T_mode_48kHz_13200.wav -C session_config/evs_48kHz_input_16kHz_13200bps_full_band_config --md5sum -Ec -t2

 in the above example, mediaTest combines the command line execution mode and [number of application threads argument](#user-content-numberofapplicationthreads) to start two (2) concurrent threads that upsample a 16 kHz .wav file to 48 kHz, encode to EVS 13.2 kbps bitstream, then decode and write to output .wav files.
-In this mode mediaTest adds "_N" suffixes to output files to denote which thread.
+In this mode mediaTest adds "_N" suffixes to output filenames to denote which thread.

     mediaTest -cx86 -itest_files/testaf0824_EVS2EVScall8-tc41_tc90_onlyTC41.2922.0.pcap -L -d0x6cc11 -r20 -Et -t12 -n13 -R0

 in the above example, mediaTest combines the multiple application thread execution mode, number of threads argument, and input reuse argument to run a mediaMin capacity test.
-In this case 12 mediaMin application threads (hyperthreaded) with 42 sessions each (3 sessions in the input pcap multiplied by 14) are started, for a total of 504 concurrent sessions.
-As a side note, mediaMin starts 10 packet/media worker threads (non-hyperthreaded) to handle this.
+In this case mediaTest starts 12 mediaMin application threads (hyperthreaded) with 42 sessions each (3 sessions in the input pcap multiplied by 14), for a total of 504 concurrent sessions.
+As a side note, mediaMin starts 10 packet/media worker threads (non-hyperthreaded) to handle this (look for StartPacketMediaThreads() in mediaMin.cpp).

 <a name="NumberOfApplicationThreads"></a>
 ### Number of Application Threads